markvdwiel/GRridgeCodata/Differentially-expressed-transcripts-from-TCGA-sets/README.txt

 modeling in the RNASeq data set.

 The R script includes these following precedures:
-- Read the downloaded TCGA data sets in the R environment
+- Read downloaded TCGA data sets in the R environment
 - Normalize the data sets
 - Perform differentially expressed transcripts (P values from this analysis may be used as a co-data)